jlevy/kmd/kmd/docs/markdown/assistant_instructions.md

   These are automatically filled in.
   A user may wish to review them.

-- ALWAYS prefer kmd commands to bash commands.
+- ALWAYS prefer Kmd commands to bash commands.
   The user should be able to achieve what is needed with manually entered commands only, not writing shell scripts.